If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 If you have any questions please feel free to contact our offices located in Fairhope, Brewton, and Atmore, AL. We offer the newest diagnostic and treatment technologies for all your podiatric needs.

-Read More About Foot Pain
+Read More About Heel Pain

-Monday, 17 April 2023 00:00
+Monday, 13 November 2023 00:00

 Blisters are prone to making everyday activities extremely uncomfortable.
 If your feet are hurting, contact Brent Harwood, DPM from Southeast Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.